ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 face
 ```

-But we reach the point where we loose some visiblity.
-So let's use the "def area" for define instructions, and keep the REPL for executions...
+But we reach the point where we lose some visiblity, so let's use the "def area" to define instructions, and keep the REPL to execute them...

 ![my stuff](/blog/2021-09-08-one_day_with_racket/img/05-my_stuff.png)

-It's clearer now.
-And I have a program to save on disk: `quick-start.rkt`.
+It's clearer now, and I get a program I can save on my disk: `quick-start.rkt`.
 This is not the usual approach of programming, of course.
-I'm used to a soup where everything is mixed.
+I'm used to a "soup" where everything is mixed.
-Here, definitions stays "pure", and the process of creating the program is REPL-oriented, playing with code until it work.
+Here, definitions stay "pure", and the process of creating the program is REPL-oriented, playing with code until it works.

-Few remarks:
+A few remarks:

-- `ht-append` can take any number of args.
-If 1st arg is a number, it represent the white-space between picts; it reminds me the [overloading practice](https://www.w3schools.com/java/java_methods_overloading.asp) in OOP.
+- `ht-append` can take any number of arguments.
+If the 1st argument is a number, it represents the white-space between picts.
+It reminds me of the [overloading practice](https://www.w3schools.com/java/java_methods_overloading.asp) in OOP.
-- `vc-append` stands for vertical-centered, and so on with `hb-append`, `vt-append`...
+- `vc-append` stands for vertical-centered, and so on with `hb-append` (horizontal-bottom), `vt-append` (vertical-top)...
-- when the mouse is over a defined name, DrRacket show an arrow to find its definition - I discovered that by accident, and it's amazing
+- when the mouse is over a defined name, DrRacket shows an arrow to find its definition - I discovered that by accident, and it's amazing!
-- there is no fatality about parenthesis hell, if we define names smartly along the way
+- there is no fatality about parentheses hell, as long as we define names smartly along the way.
-- Racket already feel like a DSL maker .
-I can imagine a function to make a triangle, an other to do a square, an other to combine them and make a little house, and a house function just to wrap all of this...
-I reminds me the [SHRDLU](https://en.wikipedia.org/wiki/SHRDLU) initiative in A.I.
+- Racket already feels like a DSL maker.
+I can imagine a function that creates a triangle, another to make a square, another to combine them and make a little house, and a house function just to wrap all of this...
+It reminds me of the [SHRDLU](https://en.wikipedia.org/wiki/SHRDLU) initiative in A.I.

-What about defining my own function ?
-I.e. there is no `square` function in this package, so let's create one
+What about defining my own function? i.e. there is no `square` function in this package, so let's create one.

 Nothing too new: